vuex-orm/vuex-orm/docs/model/relationship.md

 }
 ```

-Now the cluster model will look for nodes by its own `nodes` attributes.
+Now the cluster model is going to look for nodes using ids at clusters own `nodes` attributes.